 The school will furnish all necessary materials and supplies to senior students who perform work on patrons.
 All equipment, materials and supplies not included in student kit is property of the school.
 The following equipment and textbooks are furnished to all students (note kit content may be substituted based on circumstances such as product availability):

-6-piece manicure set 10 emery boards

-Diamond coated file 4 file/buffer in one

-Fingernail and toenail clippers Orangewood stick

-Electric nail file OPI mini cuticle nipper

-#6 and #7 nail sculpting brush Soak-off gel lacquer

-Manicure nail brush Acetone polish remover

-Brilliance block Manicure textbook

-OPI product workbook, system instructions, polish remover nai
+6-piece manicure set Diamond coated file Fingernail and toenail clippers Electric nail file #6 and #7 nail sculpting brush Manicure nail brush Brilliance block OPI product workbook, system instructions, polish remover nail lacquer and 2 oz NAS